daizoru/node-thesaurus/README.md

 ## License

-99.9999% of this library being made of words from the thesaurus data, see LICENSE.txt
+99.9999% of this library being made of words from MyThes, the open-office thesaurus, see the LICENSE.txt at the root of the project.

 ## Usage